Find Affordable College Courses

 Full Natural Resources & Conservation at University of Illinois at Springfield Report

-You’ll join some of the best and brightest minds around you if you attend Michigan Technological University.
-The school came in at #5 on this year’s Best Value Natural Resources & Conservation Master’s Degree Schools in the Great Lakes Region list.
-Located in the remote town of Houghton, Michigan Tech is a public college with a medium-sized student population.
+You’ll be in good company if you decide to attend Michigan Technological University.
+It ranked #5 on our 2023 Best Value Natural Resources & Conservation Master’s Degree Schools in the Great Lakes Region list.
+Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.

 The average tuition and fees for an out-of-state graduate students at Michigan Tech are $22,981 a year.